BurgerTime: Re-releases

 The arcade version of BurgerTime has been included in various collections, including Arcade's Greatest Hits: The Midway Collection 2 for the PlayStation and Data East Arcade Classics for the Wii.
 In late 2019/early 2020, it was released with fellow Data East titles Karate Champ, Caveman Ninja and Bad Dudes in an arcade cabinet for home use by manufacturer Arcade1Up.
 Although the cabinet comes with four games in one, its artwork features only the graphics of Burgertime.

-The NES and FDS versions were available on the Wii Virtual Console.
-Its Game Boy counterpart BurgerTime Deluxe was released for the 3DS Virtual Console in 2011.
+The NES and FDS versions were available on the Wii's Virtual Console.
 The NES version is also included in the 2017 compilation Data East All-Star Collection for the Nintendo Entertainment System.
+Its Game Boy counterpart BurgerTime Deluxe was released for the Nintendo 3DS' Virtual Console in 2011.
+BurgerTime Deluxe was re-released in 2023 for the Nintendo Switch through the Nintendo Classics service.

-The 1982 arcade version was released through the Arcade Archives series for PlayStation 4 and Nintendo Switch on July 30, 2020.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in July 2020.

 Clones

 Clones for home systems include Mr. Wimpy, Bear Bovver, Burger Chase, BurgerSpace, Chip Factory, Burger Boy!, Basic Burger, Barmy Burgers, Burger Builder, and Lunchtime.
 BurgerSpace is a 2007 open source clone.